 If you’re considering a career in couple and family therapy, you will find no finer preparation than at Alliant International University's California School of Professional Psychology (CSPP).
 We offer two degrees in Marriage and Family Therapy: a Master of Arts in Marriage and Family Therapy and Doctor of Psychology (PsyD) in Marriage and Family Therapy.
 Each degree program features a wide range of benefits, including:

 1. COAMFTE accreditation.

-Our Master’s program is one of only seven Marriage and Family Therapy (MFT) programs in California accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
-Our Doctoral program is one of only three accredited programs in the state, and it was the first accredited program of its kind in the nation.
+Our online master’s program is one of only a small number of Marriage and Family Therapy (MFT) programs in California accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
+Our Doctoral program is one of only a few accredited programs in the state, and it was the first accredited program of its kind in the nation.

 2. Career-ready preparation.